matusalx/spark_pipeline/README.md

 ## DataFlow description
 ### Stage 1
-Using data_retrieval.py data is downloaded in the .cache folder , for example /Users/vano/.cache/kagglehub/datasets data is downloaded only at first run and futher runs uses existing data in the cache directory Data is then copied from .cache folder to the local project folde, relative to the running file location  ( src folder ) Also category_mapping.json is written to the delta-lake table, category_table
+Using data_retrieval.py, data is downloaded in the .cache folder , for example /Users/vano/.cache/kagglehub/datasets data is downloaded only at first run and further runs uses existing data in the cache directory
+Data is then copied from .cache folder to the local project folde, relative to the running file location  ( src folder ) Also category_mapping.json is written to the delta-lake table, category_table